The 10 guidelines of Italian style that will make your look shine. From iconic garments to winning combinations inspired by Made in Italy.

 Casual is - precisely - a "non-dress-code", which means comfortable, practical and personally expressive.
 We can relax and wear whatever we want, so the variety of clothes it includes is really wide.
 Smart casual is a style somewhere between formal and casual, so not jacket and tie, but still an outfit made up of sober and refined garments, always well matched.
 A jacket or blazer, a shirt with a mandarin collar for him, smart or skinny trousers, skirts and dresses for her.
 And when it comes to shoes, loafers, boots and ankle boots, Oxford shoes and trainers are all the rage.

 Slightly less demanding than the evening dress, for the girls it calls for a longuette dress below the knee in plain colours or with delicate prints without too much cleavage or transparency.
 As for the rest, a small to medium-sized bag and closed or Chanel shoes.
 We can also add a hat (if we find the right one, it will give us a very sophisticated look).
 The man can wear a dark blue or grey suit, even a split one, with a plain tie and, as for the shirt, it should be white or the same colour as the suit.
+Italian sprezzatura is the art of making what is difficult look easy.
+Those who possess this skill are able to combine elegant garments with style and fantasy, staying in the sober but with a touch of the eccentric.
+Sprezzatura for men is an elegant and sophisticated yet casual and casual hostile.

-4: the "after five" cocktail dress code
+Italian style: the cocktail dress code

 Finally, it's the cocktail hour!
 We can put our work clothes in the wardrobe and choose a look that makes us feel sexy and charming.
 He will look great in chino trousers or plain jeans and a shirt that is never short-sleeved, she in a brightly coloured above-the-knee dress in the eternal black dress or petite robe noir.
 Heels?
 Obviously yes.
 The bubbles will do the rest...